victoriadrake/hugo-theme-introduction/README.md

 Features:
 - Single scrolling home page
-    - About and Contact sections
+    - About section with profile photo
+    - Contact section with option to show your local timezone
     - Optional Projects and Blog sections
 - Browser friendly CSS fade-in effect for some pizzaz
-- Smooth scroll-to nav feature
+- Smooth scroll-to-section navigation
 - Responsive and fast

 ## Quick start